ghoomfrog/kid/README.md

 Here, `numbers` is `20`, not a space.

-Keep in mind that passing spaces as values doesn't copy the space, only a reference to it that is treated as space.
+Passing spaces as values doesn't copy the space, only a reference to it that is treated as space.

 ## Miscellaneous Operators